JanHendrikVanHeusden/Kute/README.md

    * Exceptions should never propagate out of your `toString()`.
 Period.
        * Uhmmm... except `InterruptedException`
    * If your object model includes recursive data, you still want your `toString()` giving you the information you expect (without `StackOverflowError`)
+   * If your data is modified concurrently, you still don't want to have a `ConcurrentModificationException` thrown by your `toString()` method
 3. **<u>Decent & informative</u>**
    * Decent, informative, human-readable representation of just **any** object, whether your own custom-made stuff, library objects, or Java/Kotlin built-in stuff
 4. **<u>Customizable</u>**
-   * In practice, there will be some obstacles that you need to tackle.
+   * In practice, there will be some obstacles that you need to tackle, and where you want customization:
        * GDPR / Personally Identifiable Data
           * You may want to keep certain data out of log files
-       * Data that, if included, might cause performance issues
+       * Data that you want to exclude, as it might cause performance issues
           * E.g. `List` of children in JPA Entities
+       * etc.
 5. **Zero transitive dependencies**
    * See below, under [Compatibility → dependencies](#dependencies)